aj27-uk/User-Centric-Front-End-Development-Milestone-Project-1/README.md

 - [Contactpage](assets/Testing/contact-lighthouse.png)

+### User Stories Testing

+* As a first-time user, I want to comprehend the website's main purpose and explore more about the kitchen.

+  I have provided the Kitchen's logo with navigation links on the navigation bar to explore more in it.

+* As a first-time user, I want to be able to navigate throughout the site to find content.

+  For that, I have arranged a navigation bar fixed at the top of the page with navigation links that will navigate to all other website pages and give the user the supportive details of the website.

+* As a first-time user, I want to look overview of the kitchen to understand what other users comment on and if the kitchen is suitable for further business.

+  That has been arranged on the about us page—an overview of the Kitchen and other customers' testimonials.
+Moreover, I have given details about the opening times of the Kitchen.

+* As a first-time user, I want to see a menu to choose a proper meal, and if I need it, I want to download their menu.

+  I have provided all menu items on one page (The Kitchen's Menu page) in a separate category to access the menu without any hassle.
+Meanwhile, I have arranged a downloadable version of the menu on a separate page (Download our menu page) so users can download easily and access it at their pace.

+* As a first time user, I want to know how to reserve a meal.

+  On the reserve a meal page, users can reserve their meal through a form.
+If the user needs any help on their reservation, they can contact their team by the link provided.

+* As a first-time user, I can ask any questions through a contact form if I have any queries.

+  Users can ask any query through a form on the Contact us page.

+* As a first time user, I can sign up to make an account with the team.

+  On the My Account page, users can sign up to make an account with the team through a form.

+* As a first time user, I also want to navigate their social networks in another tab to determine how trusted are they and know more about them from their page updates.

+  On the footer, I have provided a link for all social networks so when the user clicks on those, it will navigate to a separate page, and they can explore each page.

+* As a first time user, I also want to sign up for news and offers so that I can get their new updates by email.

+  For that, I have provided a button called 'Stay in the loop' on the footer.
+So user can easily add their email address.

+* As an owner, I want to make sure all relevant details are updated on my website to expose the business and the people who know about the business locally.

+    For that, I updated all details correctly.

+* As an owner, I want to inspire when the customer enters the page.

+  I gave a good style so the user would not get bored on the page.

+* As an owner, I want the website to be attractive and intuitive to potential customers and easy to navigate at any cost.

+  Users can easily navigate to each page by the link provided on the page.

+* As an owner, I want the concept to be easy to use and clear.

+  I gave all cleared details to access them without any hassle easily.

+* As an owner, I want the website to work on all devices.

+  I used Bootstrap v4.6, so I tried to be responsive on all devices.

+* As an owner, I want to update our menu and other services so that I can attract new or existing customers.
+* As an owner, I want a downloadable menu for the customer to spend less time on the internet to find their meal.

+  On the menu page I provided The Kitchen's menu page and a download our menu page, the user can easily look at The Kitchen's menu and download the Kitchen's menu.
+Moreover on the footer section I have arranged two button named Menu and Reserve button, when user clicks they can find Menu and reserve their meal.

+* As an owner, I want to make sure there is a reservation for a meal online to avoid unnecessary distractions during busy times.

+    On the reserve a meal page, I have provided a form to reserve their meal easily.

+* As an owner, I want the customers to need contact details to connect with the team.

+  On the footer and the contact us page, I have provided the contact details of the Kitchen's so users can easily communicate.

+* As an owner, I want to sign up to the news and offers so that I can email major updates to the new or existing customers.

+  For that, I have provided a button called 'Stay in the loop' on the footer.
+So user can easily add their email address.

+* As an owner, I want to specify the restaurant's opening time.

+  On the footer section of each page and about us page, I have provided the details of their opening times.
+So that user can easily find any page of this website.

+* As an owner, I want the customers can communicate from the site directly to the restaurant team by their email.

+  Users can communicate through the email address provided on the footer and the contact us page.
+When the user clicks on the email link, it will direct them to their email account.

+* As an owner, I want the customers to need to get a contact form if they have any queries.

+  The user can contact the Kitchen's team with their query through the form provided on the Contact us page.

+* As an owner, I want the new customer needs to communicate or reserve a meal by signing up section with our website.

+  A new customer can sign up on My Account page to quickly reserve a meal on the reserve a meal page.
+* As an owner, I want the existing customer need to communicate or reserve a meal by signing in our website.

+  An existing user can sign in on My Account page and quickly reserve a meal on the reserve a meal page.

+* As an owner, I want my customers to navigate our social networks to get new updates from our service.

+  I have provided all social media links on the footer to access and navigate them while clicking on the link quickly.

 ### Responsive

 * To check the responsiveness I used Chrome Developer Tools.
 There are numerous lists of emulated devices.
+* To chek the responsiveness I used the following broswers Microsft Edge, Safari and Google Chrome browsers, and confirmed working properly.
 * Personally I checked on my home devices such as iMac, iphone 12 mini, Accer Chromebook and iphone 6S.

 ### Issues to overcome